tspayne87/blue-jay/BlueJay.Documentation/docs/guide/getting-started.md

 # Introduction
-BlueJay is a framework that is meant to help with making games faster by building out common ideas on top of the MonoGame Framework to get to building out the game faster.
-Dependency Injection or DI is used in the project to decouple classes from each other to allow for a greater range of customization.
+BlueJay is a framework that helps make games faster by building out common ideas on top of the MonoGame Framework to create the game faster.
+Dependency Injection or DI is used in the project to decouple classes from each other and allow for a greater range of customization.
 To get your MonoGame Environment setup you can see their [Getting Started](https://docs.monogame.net/articles/getting_started/0_getting_started.html) guide.

 ## Features